![]() |

 language of art.

-Gandhi: The Life of A Mahatma Mahatama Gandhi was born on 2nd October the year 1869 at Porbandar, in India (1869).
+Gandhi: The Life of a Mahatma Mahatma Gandhi was born on 2nd October in the year 1869 at Porbandar, in India (1869).
 His personality is such that he hardly needs any introduction.
-His teaching, his love for every person on the earth, and his unshakable faith in non-violence were the aspects, which has made him so a unique person.
+His teaching, his love for every person on the earth, and his unshakable faith in non-violence were the aspects that have made him such a unique person.

 Gandhi on Non-Violence: He was a staunch believer in God and non-violence.
-He led the Freedom struggle in India.
+He led the freedom struggle in India.
 At that time, India was ruled by the British Government, from London.
 He is believed to be the man of the millennium.
 The weapon of non-violence was used for the first time in the world.
-And it the non-violent-movement led by Mahatma Gandhi and his followers succeeded in making India a free nation.
+And the nonviolent movement led by Mahatma Gandhi and his followers succeeded in making India a free nation.

 Non-violence